malintha/multi_uav_simulator/readme.md

 **Adding a new drone to the environment**

-SwarmSim2 uses xacro to spawn new models into the simulation environment.
+Mavswarm uses xacro to spawn new models into the simulation environment.
 Out of the box, it has 5 drones in the environment.
 If you need to add a sixth drone, simply follow the steps below.

 1) In the `launch/simu.launch` file, add a new line with the corresponding drone id.
 Make sure to change `<param name>` and the robot_id accordingly.
 For example,